Buyouts in the water cycle management sector

 Similar acquisitions

-Other acquisitions that have been relevant in the water lifecycle sector are the following, which have in common the involvement of investment funds that are bringing together companies in the same sector to achieve synergies.
+Other mergers and acquisitions that have been relevant in the water lifecycle sector are the following, which have in common the involvement of investment funds that are bringing together companies in the same sector to achieve synergies.

 Lastest news